1Panel-dev/appstore/apps/portainer-ce/README_en.md

-# Portainer CE
+## Introduction

-Portainer CE (Community Edition) is an open-source container management tool that provides a user-friendly web interface for managing and monitoring containerized applications.
+**Portainer CE (Community Edition)** is an open-source container management tool that provides a user-friendly web interface for managing and monitoring containerized applications.

-## Main Features:
+## Features

 ### Container Management